Reporting child abuse and neglect

 References

-This resource sheet was updated by Claire Farrugia, who at the time of writing was a Senior Research Officer with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.
+This resource sheet was updated by Dr Mandy Truong, Research Fellow with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.

 The feature image is by Jessica, CC BY-NC 2.0.